This set of Biochemistry Multiple Choice Questions & Answers (MCQs) focuses on “Biochemistry Tricky Questions and Answers”.

 pH = 2 – log2 = 1.7.

 3. 1M NaCl and 1M HCl are present in an aqueous solution.
-The solution is
+What is the solution?

 a) Not a buffer solution with pH < 7